Desairo/STM32_UserGuide/lesson1_intro/README.md

 ---

-## Why ARM Cortex?
+## 🚀 Why ARM Cortex?

-ARM Cortex-M microcontrollers are popular for embedded systems because:
+ARM Cortex-M microcontrollers are widely used in embedded systems because:

 - Low power consumption
-- Uses THUMB instruction set that gives better code density
+- THUMB instruction set for better code density
 - Rich peripheral set (UART, SPI, I2C, ADC, Timers)
-- Widely supported by tools
+- Strong tool support and a large global ecosystem

 ---

-## Extra Points
+## 📘 Extra Points

-1) ARM releases the Technical Reference Manual (TRM) as documentation of the processor they use.
+1) ARM releases the **Technical Reference Manual (TRM)** as documentation of the processor they use.
-2) Every processor in ARM is created with the processor core and specific peripherals surrounding it.
+2) Every ARM processor is built with a **processor core** surrounded by specific peripherals such as
-   Peripherals include NVIC, MPU, AHB, ITM, Bus Matrix, etc.
+   NVIC, MPU, AHB, ITM, Bus Matrix, etc.
-3) The processor interacts with the outer world through three bus interfaces: **ICode, DCode, and System Bus**.
+3) The processor communicates with the outer world using **three bus interfaces**:
+   **ICode**, **DCode**, and **System Bus**.
-4) To get information related to a specific microcontroller—pin configuration, initializations, power requirements, etc.—it is recommended to check the **datasheet** and **reference manual**.
+4) For microcontroller-specific details — pin configuration, initializations, power requirements, etc. —
+   always refer to the **datasheet** and **reference manual**.

 ---

-## IDE
+## 🛠 IDE

-IDE stands for **Integrated Development Environment**, which contains essential tools to develop, compile,
+IDE stands for **Integrated Development Environment**, which includes all essential tools to develop, compile,
 link, and debug the code.
-For STM32, **STM32CubeIDE** is used.
-It is an Eclipse-based IDE with STM32-specific customization.
+For STM32, **STM32CubeIDE** is commonly used.
+It is an Eclipse-based IDE with STM32-focused customization.
 You can download it from the official STM32 website.

 ---

-Now that you have understood the basics, in the next lesson, we will dive into the **STM32 hardware overview** and get ready to create our first **Hello World** project.
+Now that you have understood the basics, in the next lesson we’ll dive into the **STM32 hardware overview**
+and get ready to create our first **Hello World** project.